Garfield County, Colorado: Fire departments

-SPEAR

-In 2022, Garfield County formed the Special Problem Enforcement and Response (SPEAR) team as a merger between two joint task forces: the Two Rivers Drug Enforcement Team (TRIDENT), which focused on illegal drug activity, and the Threat Assessment Group (TAG), which focused on gang activity.
-SPEAR functions as a multi-jurisdictional major crimes task force; member agencies include the Garfield County Sheriff's Office, Glenwood Springs Police Department, Rifle Police Department, Drug Enforcement Administration, Department of Homeland Security, United States Marshals Service, and a dedicated deputy district attorney.
-SPEAR also maintains partnerships with the Colorado State Patrol and Colorado Bureau of Investigation.

-AHRT

-The Garfield County All-Hazards Response Team (AHRT) is a multi-agency SWAT team providing tactical and high-risk law enforcement response.
-AHRT is composed of officers, detectives, and EMTs from several different agencies in the county.

 Public transportation

 Public transportation in the county is provided by the Roaring Fork Transportation Authority.
 RFTA is the second-largest public transportation entity in Colorado (behind the Denver area's Regional Transportation District), and the largest rural public transit provider in the United States, operating busses across a nearly 70-mile stretch from Rifle to Aspen.
 Local transportation services in the county include Ride Glenwood Springs, the Carbondale Circulator, and the Parachute Area Transit System.

 Bustang, Colorado's inter-city bus service, runs its east-west route from Denver Union Station to Grand Junction, making stops in Glenwood Springs, Rifle, and Parachute.

 Amtrak, running from Chicago, Illinois to Emeryville, California, makes a stop in Glenwood Springs.

 Garfield County is home to two airports: Rifle Garfield County Airport is located just east of the city of Rifle, while KGWS Sumers Airpark (formerly known as the Glenwood Springs Municipal Airport) is located in south Glenwood Springs.